My First UI Design Project: Building A Photography Portfolio Website

 I began sketching out the wireframes to determine which features and elements are wanted and needed and incorporating any additional tools that might offer better usability.
 Then I fleshed out my wireframes to move closer to the final product.
 For this, I used InVision Studio, a great free product.

-Based on user feedback, I decided to remove the Investment section and replace it with testimonials.
-Now the home page consists of the full-screen slideshow and the About, Recent Work and Testimonial sections.
+Based on feedback, I decided to remove the Investment section on the home page and replace it with a testimonial section.
+Now the home page consists of the full-screen slider, an about section, recent work section and testimonial section.

 My approach with the final design was to keep it clean, modern and intuitive.